aolayeye/Weather_Data_Analysis/README.md

 In the second part of our analysis, we will produce queries that show summary statistics for weather parameters for the months of June and December for multiple years.

 ## Control Flow
-1. Import Dependencies: Matplotlib Dependencies, NumPy and Pandas Dependencies, Datetime Dependencies, SQLAlchemy Dependencies
+1. Import Dependencies: Matplotlib, NumPy and Pandas, Datetime, SQLAlchemy.
 2. SQLAlchemy Create Engine
 3. SQLAlchemy Automap Base
 4. SQLAlchemy Reflect Tables